ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

    The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required.
    {: required}

+Supported parameters:

+      - `storage_gb` (valid integer values are between 10 and 9600, representing disk storage per member in GB)
+      - `members`(valid integer values are '2' and '3', indicating whether to run PG with two-zone HA or three-zone HA)
+      - `host_flavor`(values depend on location).

 ## List of additional parameters
 {: #provisioning-parameters-api}
 {: api}